-Bangor schools reevaluate rules for water-related field trips after Lewiston student’s death
+Bangor schools likely to strengthen rules for water-related field trips

 Outlining these parameters is necessary, Webb said, even though classes in her district only take a handful of field trips near water each year and none are similar to the Lewiston Middle School field trip to Range Pond State Park.
 No Bangor district students have drowned while under school supervision, she added.

-Adopting the new rules will mean taking more precautions even for trips like the one some high schoolers will take to study invasive crabs in tidal pools, Webb said.
+Adopting the new rules will mean taking more precautions even for trips such as the one a middle school STEM class will take to study invasive crabs in tidal pools, Webb said.
 On field trips like those, students will be able to wade into water above their knees but only if a lifeguard is present, according to the policy draft.
 If no lifeguard is present, “all participants are prohibited from entering the water in any way,” it reads.

 “We can learn in times that are great and in times where there’s a tragedy,” Webb said.
 “This was just an opportunity to improve what we currently have.”